-CEK Machine is a kind of abstract machine for describing and executing functional languages.
-The CEK stands for three components of a machine state: Control, Environment and Continuation.
-Originally, Landin proposed the first abstract machine SECD machine for evaluating lambda calculus in 1960s, and later Felleisen and Friedman obtained CEK machine as a modern version of SECD machine.
-Comparing with SECD machine, CEK machine supports tail-call optimization which has a constant size of continuation when dealing with tail calls.
-In this post, I will talk about an OCaml implementation of CEK machine.
+CEK Machine is a kind of abstract machines for describing and executing functional languages.
+The CEK stands for three components of a machine state: Controls, Environments and Continuations.
+Originally, Landin proposed SECD machines which is the first abstract machine for evaluating lambda calculus in 1960s, and later Felleisen and Friedman derived CEK machine based on Reynolds’ definitional interrepters as a modern version of SECD machine.
+Comparing with SECD machines, CEK machines support tail-call properly which has a constant size of continuation when dealing with tail calls.
+In this post, I will talk about an OCaml implementation of CEK machines.

-We start by defining the language accepted by this CEK machine.
-Basically, it is lambda calculus with integers as primitive type, as well as operations on integers such as plus and multiplication.
+We start by defining the language that are accepted by a CEK machine.
+Essentially, it is a lambda calculus with integers as primitive type, as well as arithmetics on integers (such as plus and multiplication).

 module CEKMachine = struct type var = string type expr = | Int of int | Var of var | Lam of string * expr | App of expr * expr | Plus of expr * expr | Mult of expr * expr

-expression are reducible term in out abstract machine, while the type
+expression represents reducible terms in our abstract machine, while the type

 value and type

-env mutual recursively.
-The environment is a map from variable to value.
+and.
+The environment is a map from variables to values.
 Here we implement the environment structure as an associated list, each element in the list is a pair of variable and value.
 We also define two auxiliary function

-lookup to add a new pair to the environment or look up a value given a variable name.
+lookup to extend a new pair to an environment and to look up the value given a variable name.

 type value = | Int of int | Clo of expr * env and env = (var * value) list let ext var value env = (var, value)::env exception UnboundedVariable of string let rec lookup var = function | -> raise (UnboundedVariable var) | (x, v)::env -> if x = var then v else lookup var env

-The continuation is an interesting part of CEK machine, it represents the next computation we need to do when we done the current.
+The continuations are interesting in CEK machines.
+It represents the remaining computations we need to do afterwards.
 Continuations are chained, which means each continuation is associated with another continuation.
 The

 Mt continuation denotes halting, which has nothing left to do.
 The

 Ar continuation are used for handling function application.
-According to left-to-right call-by-value semantics, we need to evaluate the first position of an application expression until have a lambda there, then evaluate the second position until have a value there, finally we go into the body of the lambda term with an extended environment.
+According to left-to-right call-by-value semantics, we need to evaluate the left-hand side of an application expression until we have a lambda term there, then we can proceed to evaluate the right-hand side, finally we go into the body of the lambda term with an extended environment.
 So the

-Fn continuation denotes we hold a lambda term comes from the first posistion, and the
+Fn continuation denotes we hold a lambda term for the function posistion (left-hand side), and the

-Ar continuation represents we hold the expression comes from the second position and waits for evaluation.
+Ar continuation represents we hold the expression coming from the argument position (right-hand side).

-Without loosing generality, we use only one continuation
+Without loosing generality, we use a single continuation

 Op to represent the continuations of different primitive operators.
 It consists of four components: 1) an

-op denotes the operator, 2) a list contains values of computed arguments, 3) a list of closure that represents remaining computation, and 4) the next continuation.
+op components denotes the operator, 2) a list that contains values of evaluated arguments, 3) a list of closures that represents remaining arguments, and 4) the next continuation.
 The type

 op is an type alias of a function type